Copyright (c) 2007 THE THRASH METAL GUIDE

 XENOPHOBIA (SLOVENIA)

-Based on the "Last Fragments Of Morbid Reality" demo, this band play aggressive thrash/death metal with crossover touches ("Impulse of Violence"), quite fast, with short, 1.5-2 min tracks.
-"Signs Of Mental Decay" is a nice little gem, maybe not as aggressive with better guitar work, offering fairly satisfying deviations from the path: the slow doomy "Money Over Mind", a riff-fest of the crushing heavy type; the frenetic technical "Addict To Chemicaly", with a great sinister keyboard background; the complex progressive "Caught In Eternity" which is a fabulous blend of doomy and hectic technical riffs, taking turns the whole time, topped by nice operatic female vocals.
-Even the closing "Signs Of Mental Decay" has a great genuine finishing technical passage, nicely opposing to the more brutal nature of the beginning.
+"Signs Of Mental Decay" is a nice little gem, maybe not as aggressive but decidedly more impressive, with better guitar work, offering fairly satisfying deviations from the path: the slow doom-laden "Money Over Mind", a riff-fest of the crushing heavy type; the frenetic technical "Addict To Chemicaly", with a great sinister keyboard background; the complex progressive "Caught In Eternity" which is a fabulous blend of doomy and hectic technical riffs, taking turns the whole time, topped by nice operatic female vocals.
+Even the closing title-track has a great genuine finishing technical passage, nicely opposing to the more brutal nature of the beginning.

 Last Fragments Of Morbid Reality Demo, 1990